 FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

-Published on March 27, 2026 · Jules, Founder of NoNoiseMetrics · 10min read
+Published on March 27, 2026 · Jules, Founder of NoNoiseMetrics · 12min read

-It depends entirely on your ACV, your churn rate, and the segment you’re selling into.
-A €500 CAC is excellent for a product with €5,000 ACV and 2% monthly churn.
+You spent €500 to acquire a customer.
+Is that good or bad?
+The answer depends on the average CAC for your stage, your ACV, your churn rate, and the segment you’re selling into.
+A €500 average CAC is excellent for a product with €5,000 ACV and 2% monthly churn.
 It’s a death sentence for a €29/month self-serve tool.
 The only honest answer is: it depends.
-Here are the real benchmarks.
+Here are the real average CAC benchmarks.

 Customer Acquisition Cost (CAC) is the total cost of acquiring one new paying customer, including all sales and marketing expenses for a given period divided by the number of new customers acquired in that same period.
+The average CAC for your business is that figure tracked over a representative window, usually a month or quarter.

-CAC is the cost to acquire a customer — the full cost, not just ad spend.
+CAC is the cost to acquire a customer, the full cost, not just ad spend.

 The formula: